jurgen-kluft/qmk-keyboards/build-howto.md

+# Pre-requisites

+Make sure you have installed the necessary software to be able to compile the firmware.

-# Windows
+## Windows

-On Windows install QMK Toolbox
+On Windows install QMK Toolbox.

+For Elore, you will need to clone the following repository:

-# Mac OS
+## Mac OS

 On Mac OS: